DUKE42web/DUKE/personal-assignments/testing-assignment/react-testing-recipes.md

 #### Setup/Teardown

-For each test, we usually want to render our React tree to a DOM element that’s attached to `document`.
+For each test, we usually want to render our React tree to a DOM element that's attached to `document` .
 This is important so that it can receive DOM events.
-When the test ends, we want to “clean up” and unmount the tree from the `document`.
+When the test ends, we want to "clean up" and unmount the tree from the `document` .

-A common way to do it is to use a pair of `beforeEach` and `afterEach` blocks so that they’ll always run and isolate the effects of a test to itself:
+A common way to do it is to use a pair of `beforeEach` and `afterEach` blocks so that they'll always run and isolate the effects of a test to itself:

 ```
 import { unmountComponentAtNode } from "react-dom";